It matters not what one is born, but what they grow to be.

 - Albus Dumbledore

 As I’ve previously written, I’m all for accurate breed descriptions, or profiling.
-Name things accurately.
+Name things accurately and appropriately.
 Describe things correctly.
 As Dumbledore pointed out to Harry Potter, “Fear of a name increases fear of the thing itself.”
 Sage words.

 Polarizing things, such as pitties, puts them in angel or devil categories, each side slinging skewed statistics and unrealistic qualities, towards the other:

 Their jaws lock on their victims/There’s no such thing as an aggressive pittie

 The pit bull terrier is the breed of choice for criminals./Pit bulls are the best family dogs.

 Pit bulls will readily fight other dogs/Pit bulls are the most social dogs out there

 Who’s right?
 The problem lies within the fact that we only have two choices within to categorize pits: angel or devil.